satellite-image-deep-learning/techniques/README.md

 * [Winning Solutions from SpaceNet Road Detection and Routing Challenge](https://github.com/SpaceNetChallenge/RoadDetector)
 * [Land Cover Classification with U-Net](https://baratam-tarunkumar.medium.com/land-cover-classification-with-u-net-aa618ea64a1b) -> Satellite Image Multi-Class Semantic Segmentation Task with PyTorch Implementation of U-Net
 * [kenya-crop-mask](https://github.com/nasaharvest/kenya-crop-mask) -> Annual and in-season crop mapping in Kenya - LSTM classifier to classify pixels as containing crop or not, and a multi-spectral forecaster that provides a 12 month time series given a partial input.
 Dataset downloaded from GEE and pytorch lightning used for training
-* [FactSeg](https://github.com/Junjue-Wang/FactSeg) -> Foreground Activation Driven Small Object Semantic Segmentation in Large-Scale Remote Sensing Imagery (TGRS)
+* [FactSeg](https://github.com/Junjue-Wang/FactSeg) -> Foreground Activation Driven Small Object Semantic Segmentation in Large-Scale Remote Sensing Imagery (TGRS), also see [FarSeg](https://github.com/Z-Zheng/FarSeg), implementations of research paper
-* [Pix2Pix-for-Semantic-Segmentation-of-Satellite-Images](https://github.com/A2Amir/Pix2Pix-for-Semantic-Segmentation-of-Satellite-Images) -> using Pix2Pix network to segment the building footprint from Satellite Images
+* [Pix2Pix-for-Semantic-Segmentation-of-Satellite-Images](https://github.com/A2Amir/Pix2Pix-for-Semantic-Segmentation-of-Satellite-Images) -> using Pix2Pix GAN network to segment the building footprint from Satellite Images, uses tensorflow
-* [EarthMapper](https://github.com/rmkemker/EarthMapper) -> Pipeline for the Semantic Segmentation of Remote Sensing Imagery
 * [Semi-Supervised Classification and Segmentation on High Resolution Aerial Images - Solving the FloodNet problem](https://sahilkhose.medium.com/paper-presentation-e9bd0f3fb0bf)
-* [FarSeg](https://github.com/Z-Zheng/FarSeg) -> Foreground-Aware Relation Network for Geospatial Object Segmentation in High Spatial Resolution Remote Sensing Imagery
 * [Satellite Image Segmentation: a Workflow with U-Net](https://medium.com/vooban-ai/satellite-image-segmentation-a-workflow-with-u-net-7ff992b2a56e)
 * [Using a U-Net for image segmentation, blending predicted patches smoothly is a must to please the human eye.](https://github.com/Vooban/Smoothly-Blend-Image-Patches)
 * [SpaceNetUnet](https://github.com/boggis30/SpaceNetUnet) ->  Baseline model is Unet like, applied to SpaceNet Vegas data